Last updated: May 8, 2026

 Today we build taller and with more advanced materials, but do we still build with that same raw, monolithic, millennia-spanning ambition?
 What does it mean to bring that way of thinking into your own life?
 Take part in a journey that forces you to confront these questions in order to fundamentally shift your perspective for the better.

-Full logistics regarding accomodation, flights, transfers, what’s included etc are on the same page as the logistics for the VIP Totality Luxor 2027 tour.
+Full logistics regarding accommodation, flights, transfers, and what’s included are on the same page as the VIP Totality Luxor 2027 tour.

-Email Mara directly to ask any questions you might have and confirm availability maraegypt@gmail.com
+Email Mara directly to ask any questions and confirm availability: maraegypt@gmail.com

 About Jeremiah Karpowicz

-As an author, sculptor, and B2B event organizer, Jeremiah Karpowicz brings nearly twenty years of experience to the professional communities he serves.
-Whether producing sessions, podcasts, or articles, his work is driven by a philosophy first sparked during a journey to Egypt that highlights how your individual mindset is the ultimate architect of your eventual impact.
+As an author, sculptor, and B2B event organiser, Jeremiah Karpowicz brings nearly twenty years of experience to the professional communities he serves.
+Whether producing sessions, podcasts, or articles, his work is driven by a philosophy first sparked during a journey to Egypt — one that highlights how your individual mindset is the ultimate architect of your eventual impact.

 Learn more via his website or LinkedIn.

-All offers are subject to availability, terms & conditions, E & EO
+All offers are subject to availability, terms & conditions, E & OE